Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 30

 tonight.
 I think Fritz had an

-order there was a relief on
+idea there was a relief on

 because the first over a lot of

-shells onto the commanders
+shells onto the communication

 trench as we were coming up.